 - Informing the public concerning the progress and needs of the schools, and to solicit and weigh public opinion as it affects the schools.

-Public Board meetings are regularly held the 2nd and 4th Monday of every month.
+Public Board meetings are regularly held the second and fourth Monday of every month.
 These meetings are held at the Administration Office of the Wissahickon School District, 601 Knight Road, Ambler, and are open to the public.

 Public Comment During Meetings